 If, by now, you haven’t had an Agile evangelist hunt you down to explain how the project management methodology will revolutionize your product, service, or industry, you may find that your office is parked squarely under a rock.
-Or, considering how likely it is you’re currently working from home, that your Zoom invites are buried under a digi-rock.
+Or, considering how likely it is you’re working remotely, that your Zoom invites are buried under a digi-rock.

 No matter who you ask, no one is indifferent to Agile, and everyone has an opinion about how it should be done (and why the way you do it is wrong).